deepfryed/ots/README.md

 # OTS

-ots is an interface to libots - The [open text summarizer](http://libots.sourceforge.net/).
+ots is an interface to libots - The [Open Text Summarizer](http://libots.sourceforge.net/).

 ## Dependencies